-- Currently, contactless Visa, Mastercard or American Express credit or debit cards or digital wallets linked to your smartphone, smart watch, or smart device such as Apple Pay, Google Pay and Samsung Pay are accepted.
-You must tap on to start and tap off at the end of each trip along your journey using the same contactless payment method at Smart Ticketing equipment displaying the contactless payment symbol .
+- You must tap on to start and tap off at the end of each trip using the same Smart Ticketing payment method at Smart Ticketing equipment displaying the contactless payment symbol ().

-- You cannot use your contactless payment method to travel on Translink services that do not display the contactless payment symbol .
+- You cannot use your Smart Ticketing payment method to travel on Translink services that do not display the contactless payment symbol ().
 Where there is no contactless payment symbol displayed you must tap on and off using a go card or purchase a paper ticket for your journey.

-- You cannot use your contactless payment method to transfer between Translink services unless all services along your journey are fitted with Smart Ticketing equipment displaying the contactless payment symbol .
-If the Smart Ticketing system does not register two taps from the same payment method a default fare will be charged.
+- You cannot use your Smart Ticketing payment method to transfer between Translink services unless all services along your journey are fitted with Smart Ticketing equipment displaying the contactless payment symbol ().

-- If a contactless payment method cannot be tapped due to a Smart Ticketing equipment malfunction or a direction given by a Senior Network Officer or Authorised Person to not tap, each unmatched tap in your journey may be charged a default fare.
-In these circumstances, you will need to contact the Translink Contact Centre to verify the issue and confirm whether you are entitled to a refund of the difference between the default fare and the fare payable for your journey.
+- If a Smart Ticketing payment method cannot be tapped due to a Smart Ticketing equipment malfunction or a direction given by a Senior Network Officer or Authorised Person to not tap, each unmatched tap in your journey may be charged a default fare.
+In these circumstances, you will need to call the Translink Contact Centre on 13 12 30 to verify the issue and confirm whether you are entitled to a refund of the difference between the default fare and the fare payable for your trip.

-- Account registration is not yet available on Smart Ticketing and as such no personal information is collected by Translink.
-Therefore, if you use a contactless payment method you will be travelling anonymously.
+- Account registration is not yet available on Smart Ticketing and as such no personal information is collected by Translink when you tap on and off to record your travel.
+Therefore, if you use a Smart Ticketing payment method you will be travelling anonymously.

 Payment of fares

-- The current adult go card fare will be charged for journeys on Translink services displaying the contactless payment symbol .
+- The current adult go card fare will be charged for trips on Translink services displaying the contactless payment symbol ().

-- You must ensure sufficient funds are available in the account linked to the contactless payment method you are using to pay for your journey.
+- You must ensure sufficient funds are available in the account linked to the Smart Ticketing payment method you are using to pay for your trips.

-- You must ensure that your smartphone, smart watch, or other wearable device has sufficient battery life to enable the device to be used to successfully tap at the start and off at the end of your journey.
+- You must ensure that your smartphone, smart watch, or other wearable device has sufficient battery life to enable the device to be used to successfully tap at the start and off at the end of each trip within your journey.

-- The Smart Ticketing system will validate your account is in good standing to travel at each tap - that is, your account is active at your financial institution and your contactless payment method has not been blocked because of unpaid debt or suspected fraud.
+- The Smart Ticketing system will validate your account is in good standing to travel at each initial tap - that is, your account is active at your financial institution and your Smart Ticketing payment method has not been blocked because of unpaid debt or suspected fraud.

-- Translink will aggregate all fares at the end of the day before debiting the funds from your account.
+- Translink will combine all fares paid by the same payment method on the same day before debiting the funds from your account.